 John Roberts joined Fox News Channel (FNC) as a senior national correspondent in January 2011 and is based in the Atlanta bureau.
 He also serves as a rotating anchor for FOX Report (Saturdays 7PM/ET).

 Prior to joining FNC, Roberts co-anchored CNN's American Morning from 2007 to 2010.
 Previously, he served as CNN's senior national correspondent and anchor of This Week at War, examining international wars, including those in Afghanistan and Iraq.
-Throughout his career, he has traveled internationally to report on major developing news, including Yugoslavia during the NATO bombing, the London bombings of July 2005 and earthquakes in Turkey.
-Additionally, he has interviewed numerous prominent figures, including former Presidents George W. Bush, George H.W.
-Bush and Bill Clinton, former Vice President Al Gore, the late Yitzhak Rabin and Pakistani President Pervez Musharraf.
+Throughout his career, he has traveled internationally to report on major developing news, including Yugoslavia during the NATO bombing, the London bombings of July 2005 and the earthquakes in Turkey.
+Additionally, he has interviewed numerous prominent figures, including former presidents George W. Bush, George H.W.
+Bush and Bill Clinton, former vice president Al Gore, the late Yitzhak Rabin and Pakistani President Pervez Musharraf.

 Over the course of his career, Roberts has been a recipient of several awards, including an Emmy, a New York Press Club award and three national Emmy Awards for his coverage of the Atlanta Olympic bombing, the death of Princess Diana and the TWA crash.
 Roberts also earned a National Headline Award for his coverage of the crisis along the Israeli-Lebanese border in 2006.
 He attended the University of Toronto at Mississauga.